asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 const rustPluginId = Deno.openPlugin(`./rust-plugin/${rustLibFilename}`);
 ```

-*Note*: Rust artifact's file name and extension change depending on the Operative System.
-We created a function called [`resolveRustLibFilename`](https://github.com/NMFR/deno-image-transform/blob/add-rust-plugin/main.js#L9) that handles this.
+*Note: Rust artifact's file name and extension change depending on the Operative System.
+We created a function called [`resolveRustLibFilename`](https://github.com/NMFR/deno-image-transform/blob/add-rust-plugin/main.js#L9) that handles this.*

 - Deno will load the Rust artifact and will execute the Rust `deno_plugin_init` function.
 This function in turn registers the `hello_world` Rust function has an operation with the name `helloWorld`.